 If you're in town over Valentine's Day weekend, the Lounge also features live music on Friday and Saturday nights from 9 p.m. to 12:30 a.m. and you can enjoy a sushi bar there daily from 5 to 9 p.m.

-The culinary classes often sell out in advance, so book as early as possible or call the store to see if you can get on the waitlist.
+The culinary classes often sell out in advance, especially for a holiday like Valentine's Day, when more than a week of special classes are offered.
+Book as early as possible or call the store to see if you can get on the waitlist.

 For those 21 and above seeking a unique way to spend your Valentine's Day, head to the Untamed Hearts Valentine's Dinner at the Saint Louis Zoo from 6 to 10 p.m. on February 14 or 15, 2020.
 You and your date will delve into a three-course candlelit meal and a bottle of red or white wine.
 A cash bar will be onsite, and the fun program includes animal greeters, live music, and dancing.